 For example: Using Orbis, search for "Art" using the Subject Browse drop-down -- make note of the advice Orbis displays on the next screen.

-A call number is like an address: it tells you where a book is located in the library.
+A book's call number tells you where a book is located in the library.

 1. Read the 1st row of a call number alphabetically (A, AB, C) and then as a whole number (1, 2, 34).